Katie M. Witter, MBA

 I think that your health and your financial well-being are the two most important things that any person has in their life, and without one or the other, your life gets very unstable.

 Whether you realize it or not, there is a significant overlap between the two areas.
 Most of us know what it means to have good health, or at least we think we do, but financial wellness is a term that is much less common.
-While definitions vary, financial wellness is essentially the effective management of financial stresses in an individual’s life through the construction of strong financial foundations, setting goals, and lifestyle management.
+While definitions vary, financial wellness is essentially the effective management of financial stresses in an individual’s life by constructing strong financial foundations, setting goals, and lifestyle management.

 • Rollins College, Crummer Graduate School of Business, Winter Park, Florida, MBA Finance, 2002